French onion soup: Ingredients

 Recipes for onion soup vary greatly.
 Gently cooking sliced onions in butter or oil until softened and golden is the norm, but cooks differ about the cooking liquid.
-Beef stock is the most popular, (Note: Beef stock is recommended by Simone Beck, Louisette Bertholle and Julia Child in their Mastering the Art of French Cooking, Robert Carrier, Simon Hopkinson, Thomas Keller, Michel Roux Jr. and Nigel Slater.) but some cooks specify chicken or veal stock or plain water.
+Beef stock is the most commonly used, (Note: Beef stock is recommended by Simone Beck, Louisette Bertholle and Julia Child in their Mastering the Art of French Cooking, Robert Carrier, Simon Hopkinson, Thomas Keller, Michel Roux Jr. and Nigel Slater.) but some cooks specify chicken or veal stock or plain water.
 (Note: Anthony Bourdain and Richard Shepherd specify chicken or alternatively (in Shepherd's case) veal stock.
 Jean-Pierre Coffe recommends beef or chicken stock, Auguste Escoffier calls for unspecified broth, and Marcel Boulestin and Raymond Blanc suggest only water; Paul Bocuse calls for either water or beef stock.)
 Many cooks add alcohol to the cooking liquid, in the form of white wine, cider, calvados or brandy.
 The cheese for the gratin is usually Gruyère, Comté or Emmental.
 (Note: In America, mozzarella cheese is sometimes used as a variant.)

 Variants

 Elizabeth David wrote in French Provincial Cooking, "The onion soup generally regarded as 'French', with sodden bread, strings of cheese, and half-cooked onion floating about in it, seems to me a good deal overrated and rather indigestible"; she suggested instead another French onion soup, "Tourin Bordelais", in which the onions are gently softened in lard and then cooked in water, with egg yolks added before serving to enrich the soup.

 The gratinée lyonnaise, originating in the restaurants of Lyon, is a more luxurious version of the basic soupe à l'oignon, enriched with wine, bread, eggs and gratinéed cheese.
 Another French onion soup is velouté Soubise, in which puréed onions are blended with veal stock, enriched with cream and egg yolks and served with croutons.

+Certain regional dialects refer to French onion soup as "crumble pot."